Carlton Television: Carlton Cinema

 Carlton Cinema was the Carlton channel which showed classic movies, but also unusually for a movie channel, cartoons.
 This ceased transmission on 31 March 2003, the last of the five Carlton channels to do so.

 Carlton Select

 Carlton Select was the main entertainment channel from Carlton, and broadcast both in the UK and Africa.
 It time-shared with the Carlton Food Network, and ceased transmission in March 2000.

 Carlton World

 Carlton World was a general entertainment and factual channel broadcast in the evenings, with sister channel Carlton Kids broadcast in the daytime.
-This ceased transmission in 2000.
+This ceased transmission in February 2000.

 Carlton Kids

 Carlton Kids was a children's channel and showed most of all of Carlton's children's imports, and programming from Carlton's regions.
-Time-shared with Carlton World, it ceased transmission in 2000.
+Time-shared with Carlton World, it ceased transmission in January 2000.

 Carlton Food Network

 Carlton Food Network was the Carlton channel devoted to cookery, and time-shared with Carlton Select.
-It was later re-branded "Taste CFN", and ceased transmission in late 2001.
+It was later rebranded "Taste CFN", and ceased transmission in December 2001.